Stuyk/altv-athena/documentation/scripting/adding-mods.md

 # Load Order

-**This is very, very, very, very, very important.** You absolutely must put altv-ares and altv-athena last in your `server.cfg`.
+**This is very, very, very, very, very important.** You absolutely must put altv-ares and core last in your `server.cfg`.

 Example: